 Header Image: PTI Photo by Shailendra Bhojak

-The author is a Ph.D. student at JNU (Delhi).
-He works on protest politics, education, and contemporary political issues.
-Akash was a Charles Wallace fellow-in-residence (2018) at King’s College London and a Fulbright Scholar at the University of Kansas (2013-14).
-He can be contacted on: firstname.lastname@example.org.
+The author submitted his doctoral thesis in 2019 at JNU and his research interests are protest politics, education, and contemporary political issues.
+Akash was a research fellow at the University of Würzburg in Germany (2019), was a Charles Wallace fellow-in-residence at King’s College London (2018), and was a Fulbright Scholar at the University of Kansas (2013-14).
+He can be contacted at: [email protected]